CS5008-khoury-lionelle/MidtermOptionFib/instructions/sample_midterm/README.md

 run fast enough for this to be an issue) a "build up" where I ran to smaller numbers of N, before larger numbers.
 Because the DP version returns early if it hits end, this created a sliding window.

-For the python version, I made an enum to make function selection easier, and use the Click library to handle program arguments.
+I use the argparse library to handle program arguments.
 Overall, this allowed a lot less utility code.
 It also made it easier to "try out" various implementations of the functions as I was looking into optimizing them.

-When running the python version, I use pypy, which is a JIT compiler for python.
-This added some overhead at the start of the run, but increased the speed of the runs overall once the compiler could optimize the code.

 ### Comparison and Discussion Between Experiences
 C runs obviously faster than Python, and in every case the iterative runs faster than the dynamic programming even